Nov/Dec 2020 (Dates TBA) | Online Event

 At the Conference

-The main form of presentation in the Extended Reality (XR) is a live demonstration, which will be available throughout the conference.
+The main form of presentation in the Extended Reality (XR) is a demonstration, which will be available throughout the conference.
 You are responsible for ensuring that your demonstration is manned during all opening hours of the XR area.

 Presenter and Contributor Recognition